Bitcoin-of-America/bitcoin-payment-widget/README.md

 ## Quick Start

-Insert the following code right before your closing <body> tag:
+Insert the following code into your webpage's HTML right before the closing <body> tag:
 ```
 <script>
    bcoa_options = {